thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-02.md

 }
 ```

 Note that copyright is optional because we may or may not get that back during our request.
 If we left it as nonoptional then your app would crash on most days.
 This model allows us to call out the title, date, explanation, or two different types of images that we can download.
-For this project we will just be using the basic url and not the hdurl (high definition) because it can be much slower to process.
+For this project, we will just be using the basic url and not the hdurl (high definition) because it can be much slower to process.

-### Making an API Reqest
+### Making an API Request
 Great!
 Let's finally start digging into our code in order to make our first API request.
 You'll be amazed by how easy it is to make an API request and decode it using Alamofire and codable.
 Add this function to `ViewController.swift` and call it in `viewDidLoad()`:

 ```